vanzinvestor/styled-svelte/README.md

 ### styled

-The `styled` function accepts tag and styles as a object and returns a svelte component.
+The `styled` function accepts tag and styles as a object or template string and returns a svelte component.

-#### Object Styles with html tag
+#### Styles with html tag

+`styled` with html tag or component. and used object styles.

 ```ts
 import styled from 'styled-svelte';